Getting Started

 cure help # Show usage information

-cure explain E001 # Show a detailed explanation for error code E001
+cure explain E011 # Show a detailed explanation for an error code

-cure init myproject # Scaffold a new project
+cure new myproject --lib # Scaffold a new library project

 cure deps # List dependencies